 Mission: Noble prepares low-income students with the scholarship, discipline, and honor necessary to succeed in college and lead exemplary lives, and serves as a catalyst for education reform in Chicago.

-I worked at Noble Network of Charter Schools full-time (More than 3 years)
+I have been working at Noble Network of Charter Schools full-time (More than 10 years)

 Advice to Management

-I applied online.
-The process took 2 days.
-I interviewed at Noble Network of Charter Schools.
+I applied through other source.
+The process took 4+ weeks.
+I interviewed at Noble Network of Charter Schools (Chicago, IL).